Ahhorse1/glasslab/motifFunctions/README.md

 |  ...            |  ...  |   ...  |  ...  |  ...   |
 | (MotifN-2_Coordinate)-(MotifN-1_Coordinate) |   aY  |   bY   |  ...  |   xy   |

-N is the number of motifs and M is the number of peaks
+The matrix dimensions are N*(N-1)/2 by M, where N is the number of motifs and M is the number of peaks.
 ## Example Usage:

 Will produce coordinateDifference.csv in the same directory the program is run